Brittle code that crashes on missing keys

 | dotpath | Extensible path engine | Powers all other tools, Turing-complete |

-Mathematical foundation: The addressing layer forms a free algebra on selectors, with operators being morphisms in the Kleisli category of the powerset monad.
-This ensures compositional reasoning: dotstar ∘ dotselect still yields a well-defined set of values.
+The addressing layer forms a free algebra on selectors, with operators being morphisms in the Kleisli category of the powerset monad.
+In practice this means dotstar composed with dotselect still yields a well-defined set of values.
+You can compose these things without worrying about edge cases blowing up.

 Tools for asking boolean questions and validating data.